Hastings County: 21st century

 In 1998, the Village of Tweed was amalgamated with its Township of Hungerford and the contiguous Township of Elzevir & Grimsthorpe to form the Municipality of Tweed.
 In 1999, the Village of Bancroft merged with Dungannon Township to form the Town of Bancroft.

 On 1 January 2001, the Municipality of Hastings Highlands was incorporated by amalgamating the contiguous townships of Bangor, Wicklow & McClure, Herschel and Monteagle.
 Also in 2001, the Village of Marmora amalgamated with the surrounding townships of Marmora and Lake to form the Municipality of Marmora and Lake.

 Demographics

 As a census division in the 2021 Census of Population conducted by Statistics Canada, Hastings County had a population of 145746 living in 61141 of its 68518 total private dwellings, a change of from its 2016 population of 136445.
 With a land area of 6013.35 km2, it had a population density of in 2021.

+North Hastings

+The northern half of Hastings County is known as North Hastings.

+North Hastings includes 2,683 square kilometres and seven municipalities: Carlow/Mayo, Faraday Township, Hastings Highlands, Limerick, Tudor and Cashel, Wollaston and Bancroft.

 County council

 Hastings County offices in downtown Belleville.

 Following are members of Hastings County Council as of August, 2019: